 The whole process full description is simplified as follow:

 Firstly, data is read within a database.
 This stage involves data collection and extraction.
-Extracted data from various sources systems is stored into the staging area, not the data warehouse because extracted data is in various formats and can be corrupted.
-No SQL, XML and flat files into the staging area.
+Extracted data from various sources systems is stored in the staging area, not the data warehouse because extracted data is in various formats and can be corrupted.
+No SQL, XML, and flat files into the staging area.

 The next step is transformation.
 The extracted data is transformed from its old structure into a more denormalized format.
 These formats are a more proper format for analysis and storage.
 This stage involves processes and tasks like filtering, cleaning, joining, splitting, sorting.

 The last stage involves the load function in which the process of writing the transformed data is implemented.
 Data has now loaded into the new application or database.